- Anatomy of Japanese Bullying

 - [2012.12.03] Read in: 日本語 | 简体字 | 繁體字 | FRANÇAIS | ESPAÑOL | االعربية |

-School bullying is in the spotlight again in the wake of the shocking October 2011 suicide of a 13-year-old boy from Ōtsu, Shiga Prefecture, and the release of a government survey showing an ongoing increase in reported cases of bullying.
+School bullying takes on many forms and remains a pervasive aspect of youth around the world.
+In Japan, highly publicized incidents of bullying continue to shock society, with a government survey showing an ongoing increase in reported cases.
 Sugimori Shinkichi discusses the cultural and socioeconomic factors behind the epidemic and what adults can do to contain it.

 Bullying occurs among children in every part of the world, and wherever it occurs, it displays certain common features.
 Yet we can also discern differences in respect to the prevalence of different types of bullying, the response of victims, and the attitudes of onlookers.
 By analyzing these similarities and differences we can begin to grasp the cultural and socioeconomic factors underlying the school bullying that has emerged as a major social problem in Japan.